Multitenancy

 Essentially, multitenancy is the ability to serve multiple tenants through single clusters of microservice instances, while strictly isolating the tenants' data.
 Tenants are clients using SaaS solutions.

-In contrast to single-tenant mode, applications aren't serving end-user request immediately after deployment, but wait for tenants to subscribe.
+In contrast to single-tenant mode, applications wait for tenants to subscribe before serving any end-user requests.

 Make sure you have the latest version of @sap/cds-dk